PyWPS/pywps-workshop/04-Logging.md

 #### 4.1.2.
 Continuous monitoring

-Use the `tail` command to continuously monitor the activity of the service.
+Use the `tail -f` command to continuously monitor the activity of the service.
 Repeat some of the requests in the previous exercises to see new activity.
 Tip: use `man tail` to learn more about this command.